ppy/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 1. In order to participate, players need to meet the criteria stated in the [rank restriction](#rank-restrictions) section.
 2. Players sign up individually.
 When their registration is accepted, they will get a country role in the Discord server.
+3. Players may have their registration denied if they are deemed to be too skilled for BGTS.
-3. The Player Moderation Team formed within the GTS organisation can refuse a player from participating in the tournament, if the organisation deem such player's skill is much higher than the target rank range.
+4. The Player Moderation Team formed within the GTS organisation can refuse a player from participating in the tournament, if the organisation deem such player's skill is much higher than the target rank range.
-4. We are allowing 2 teams coming from a country under certain conditions:
+5. We are allowing 2 teams coming from a country under certain conditions:
    - There are **7 or more players** signed up for a country.
    - Each team has to have **at least 3 players**.
-5. Because of the previous rule, there are going to be different scenarios when creating the teams:
+6. Because of the previous rule, there are going to be different scenarios when creating the teams:
    - If there are 5 players or less signed up for a country, those players will form the team representing their country.
    - In case there are more than 10 players signed up for a country, players will decide amnong themselves who will partake in the tournament.
 If they cannot decide the top 10 players, the staff will choose it sorted by ranking to form the 2 teams.
    - If there are 6 players, players will have to decide on the 5 players who will partake in the tournament.
 If they cannot decide the top 5 players, the staff will choose it sorted by ranking to form the team.
-   - If there are players between 7 - 10 players (after keeping the best ranked ones) signed up for a country, the players from that country will have a few days to decide how to split themselves between the 2 teams.
+   - If there are players between 7 and 10 players (after keeping the best ranked ones) signed up for a country, the players from that country will have a few days to decide how to split themselves between the 2 teams.
 It's recommended to come to an agreement as fast as possible to then decide on the captain and be able to schedule and prepare their matches rapidly.
    - In case the players can't come to an agreement, they will be ranked by pp (performance point) and put in the 2 teams with at least 3 members in each of them with the best ones in a first team and the lowest in the second.
    - The players wil decide on the captain of their team.
    - If the players can't agree or name a captain, the highest ranked player will be chosen by default.
-6. The captain is going to be the one to reschedule a match if needed and will ensure that the team is ready for the matches.
+7. The captain is going to be the one to reschedule a match if needed and will ensure that the team is ready for the matches.

 ### Stage regulations